-Our upcoming workshop is planned to take place from 25-26 November in Maputo, Mozambique.
-We are aware that we may have to adapt our plans depending on how the COVID19 situation will evolve.
+Our upcoming workshop is planned to take place on 25-26 November.
 Panels will be arranged around three topics, namely, 1) the politics of infrastructure, 2) practice and communities of practice, and 3) African agencies.
 Here is the introduction of the workshop and its three focal areas.

 Infrastructure Globalities.
 The Remaking of Transnational Practices in Africa

 In a world increasingly shaped by non-state actors and technical systems, power beyond the state is one of the major challenges of contemporary International Relations.
 Nowhere is it more prevalent than in transnational economic hubs, such as ports, mines, and special economic zones: in these frontier zones, power is exercised by companies, experts, governments, and technological systems, and takes on new spatial forms.
 Africa has a long history of extraterritorial arrangements and ‘public-private’ governance of economic hubs.
 Yet, these have mainly been researched within the context of large companies headquartered in the West and on standards of liberal global governance.
 Only recently, we have begun to explore how newly emerging powers in the Global South are shaping these zones of governance beyond the state.
 Such knowledge further challenges scholars to rethink established hypotheses as actors from emerging powers bring new practices and put existing ‘global’ standards up for discussion.
 New players often apply existing rules and practices, but they also assemble new visions of business-society relations and governance different from Western narratives.